dont-code/dont-code.github.io/index.md

 Soon, a framework for building applications without coding at all

-## What is it ?
+# What is it ?
-Do the exact application you need without coding.
-The simpliest way to do create what you need.
+Create the exact application you need without techincal knowledge.
+The simpliest way to get what you need.

-blah

-## how is it working ?
+# how is it working ?

 blah blah